Top 20 Guyanese Drinks for Staying Cool and Hydrated

 Sorrel is made from the sepals of the roselle plant (a member of the hibiscus family.)
 The sepals hold the flower petals together before they bloom.
 As the flower matures, the sepals become bright red and fleshy.

-To make sorrel drink, the sepals are removed from the ovary.
-It is then boiled with water and several spices to extract the flavor and color.
-Some people even dry the sepals to preserve them so they can make the sorrel drink whenever they want.
+To make Sorrel drink, the sepals are removed from the ovary.
+It is then boiled with water and different spices to extract the flavor and color.
+Some people even dry the sepals to preserve them so they can make the sorrel drink at their convenience.

 6. Ginger Beer

-Ginger beer is a beverage you’ll find around Christmas time as well.
+Ginger beer is a popular beverage enjoyed throughout all seasons, including the festive Christmas time.
 Homemade ginger beer is made by soaking grated ginger, clove, cinnamon, and orange peel in water.
 This mixture is then left to ferment in a cool place for a few days.

 It is then strained, sweetened, and served with ice.
 Ginger beer packs quite a punch and is an acquired taste.
 However, many enjoy the spicy ginger taste with its fruity notes from the citrus peel.